How does meditation cushion height affect your posture?

 How do you find the right meditation cushion height for your body?

-Follow this step-by-step process to find your optimal height:
+Follow this step-by-step process to find your optimal meditation cushion height:

 1. Test different heights by adding or removing cushion filling, or stacking additional supports